DanielAlvarez2/mern-olea/README.md

 *******************************************
 OPTIMIZATIONS
 *******************************************

-add camera icon to menu items that have a photo
-check if form resets automatically without using clearForm()
 useContext() for BASE_URL
 is image data being sent to server first/should be only url's
 confirm input fields with maxLength of 500 working